 “It is critical to notify your lender as soon as possible if your employment status has changed or will change.
 Send all pertinent job paperwork to your lender promptly, and notify them if you sign a new employment contract,” advises Latimer.

 The worst mistake you can make is not being honest and upfront with your lender.
+If you switch jobs while buying a house, it is crucial that you tell your mortgage lender as soon as possible.

 “If you don’t tell the lender about your job change, your loan will ultimately be denied during the quality control and employment verification phases,” Litvin warns.
 “If your lender calls to confirm your employment and they become aware of your job change, they will require an explanation.
 But at this stage, you are likely going to be denied a mortgage.”